AppDaemon APIs

 >>> state = self.my_entity.get_state(attribute="all")

-- appdaemon.entity.Entity.listen_state(self, callback: Callable, **kwargs: Any | None) str
+- appdaemon.entity.Entity.listen_state(self, callback: StateCallback, **kwargs: Any) str

 Registers a callback to react to state changes.